Simon-Hou/CS201_Team35/README.md

 ###G. Market Delivery
 Sets up multiple restaurants and a market.
 In this scenario, the market delivery fails because restaurant is closed, so the market redelivers when restaurant is open.
+The user must manually click on each of the restaurants to "Open" them, after the cook has made the order.
 The market then sends an invoice to cashier, who verifies and pays it.

 ###J. Big City